cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Development Setup.md

 ## Building CoCoME

 Don't forget to start the Glassfish servers.
 Go to 'Servers'- perspective -> Right-click -> Start.
+Very important: Whenever you start the glassfish domains, you have to do this in the following order: start database, start registry, start adapter, start the rest.

 On command line you may build CoCoME as follows:
 - Enter the `maven-cocome-project` folder